- ACLS Humanities E-Book

 - Al Manhal Database

-Provides access to an extensive online Arabic collection of recently published books from the Arab world, in Arabic & English.
+Provides online, full-text access to an extensive collection of recently published books, journals and dissertations in Arabic & English from the Arab world.
 This includes peer-reviewed and copyright protected publications on Business & Economics, History, International Relations, Islamic Studies, Language & Literature and Social Sciences.

 - American Film Scripts Online